okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 In the Okta API service app that controls your Terraform integration, you specify the Okta objects that Terraform can access using API scopes.
 Scopes are like permissions to do a certain action on a type of resource.
 For example, the Terraform configuration in this article creates a test group in Okta, which requires the `okta.groups.manage` API scope.

-One way to determine the required scopes for the service app is to consider which ones an admin needs to perform the same kind of action.
+One way to determine the required scopes for the service app is to determine which actions an admin needs to perform the same kind of action.
 Next, find the corresponding scopes in the list of [OAuth Admin Management scopes](/docs/api/oauth2/#okta-admin-management) and add them to your service app.
-For example, adding a group in the Okta Admin console requires the `groups.manage`.
+For example, adding a group in the Okta Admin console requires the `groups.manage` action.
 In the table, the corresponding scope is `okta.groups.manage`.

-You'll also add any required scopes to your Terraform configuration.
+Add the same scopes to your Terraform configuration.

 Separate from granting API scopes, you must assign admin permissions to the app through groups of permissions called admin roles.